-I think the reason that I was struggling to work out how to write this post was that I just got so bogged down in the research that I couldn’t see the proverbial forrest for the trees.
-There is so much written about this topic, at times with so much venom that it was really hard to decipher.
-Those in the for column say that they have never felt better and those against will tell you essential oils are poisonous and should be avoided at all costs.
-The major companies – Young Living and DoTerra publish recipes for their oils in everything from drinks, to cooking (add 1 drop of cinnamon and 1 drop of lemon to an Indian Curry etc.) to medicinal interventions (put 2 drops of XYZ oil into a pill capsule and swallow each day to assist with XYZ).
+The main reason that I was struggling to work out how to write this post was that I just got so bogged down in the research.
+I couldn’t see the proverbial forest for the trees.
+I mean, the only oils I had considered eating were the types pictured above.
+There is so much written about this topic.
+At times with so much venom that it was really hard to decipher.
+Those in the “for” column say that they have never felt better.
+And those against will tell you essential oils are poisonous and should be avoided at all costs.

 I can tell you that in all my research, almost without fail, whenever I look for things to do with a particular type of essential oil (even the ‘hot‘ oils), I will find some sort of ingestion use within the page.
 Now, in all due respect to the ‘yessers’ and the ‘noers’, many give good arguments which are highly emotional and quite persuasive, but with little scientific fact.
 So, in an attempt to leave the emotion at the door, I tried to find some research.

-- There are a lot of sites that infer that they have scientific backup but then tend to provide links to a doctor who has written for the national aromatherapy foundation of xxx.
+- There are a lot of sites that infer that they have scientific backup.
+Then they tend to provide links to a doctor who has written for the national aromatherapy foundation of xxx.

-- WebMD does have a few articles written by doctors and almost all suggested steering clear of consumption of essential oils.
+- WebMD does have a few articles written by doctors.
+Almost all suggested steering clear of consumption of essential oils.

-To be honest, the does sort of sit in with my findings when researching the benefits of essential oils for other purposes such as use on the skin or via a diffuser – which opponents will say is still ingesting oils into the body and proponents will argue that just because it is not fully researched that it does not mean it is not true.
+To be honest, this does sort of sit in with my findings when researching the benefits of essential oils for other purposes such as use on the skin or via a diffuser.
+Opponents will say is still ingesting oils into the body.
+And proponents will argue that just because it is not fully researched that it does not mean it is not true.

-The research really does not give us a true measure so let’s see what the governing bodies say:
+The research really does not give us a true measure to evaluate if essential oils are safe for consumption.
+So let’s see what the governing bodies say:

-The Australian Department of Health Therapeutic Goods Administration (TGA) – lists essential oils as complimentary medicine products that “have not been subjected to the pre-registration evaluation of efficacy and adverse effects required for pharmaceuticals”.
+The Australian Department of Health Therapeutic Goods Administration (TGA) – lists essential oils as complimentary medicine products.
+They “have not been subjected to the pre-registration evaluation of efficacy and adverse effects required for pharmaceuticals”.
 There are checks in place however to ensure they conform with statutory requirements such as child safety and poisons standards.
-I could not find any direct wording that stated that they were safe for consumption (I will of course update this page if I find it).
+I could not find any direct wording that stated that they were safe for consumption.
+I will of course update this page if I find it.

-The Canadian Food Inspection Agency – makes no reference to the safety of essential oils consumption and explicitly lists essential oils as an exception from its list of permitted food additives.
+The Canadian Food Inspection Agency – makes no reference to the safety of essential oils consumption.
+This Agency explicitly lists essential oils as an exception from its list of permitted food additives.

-As usual, I always try to speak to my posts from a place of experience so I did a little mansperimentation.
-Not a lot admittedly, but this is what tried:
+As usual, I always try to speak to my posts from a place of experience.
+So I did a little mansperimentation.
+Not a lot admittedly, but this is what I tried:

-- I put 1 drop of Lemon into my cold water bottle (800ml bottle)
+- Put 1 drop of Lemon into my cold water bottle (800ml bottle)

 What were the results?

 Ok, I am just going to be honest here.
 I am not feeling it.
 The lemon water tasted ‘processed’ to me.
 It smelled like lemon and the taste was certainly there but I just didn’t love it.
-I will say here that my wife does drink this daily and is of the firm belief that it helps her not feel as hungry in the mornings – it is also very refreshing – her words not mine… haha.
+I will say here that my wife does drink this daily.
+She is of the firm belief that it helps her not feel as hungry in the mornings.
+It is also very refreshing, her words not mine… haha.

-So there you have it, I am not totally sure that I have answered any questions here apart from the usual results that there is not a lot of real, concrete proof into the safety of consuming essential oils.
+So there you have it, I am not totally sure that I have answered any questions here.
+Except, maybe, the usual results that there is not a lot of real, concrete proof into the safety of consuming essential oils.
 I do know that I am not really an advocate and tend to avoid reference to eating or drinking them in my posts.
-That said, I do not have any real proof that I shouldn’t be doing it either so for me it is a pure taste and lifestyle preference – as is my use of oils for other purposes in the first place.
+That said, I do not have any real proof that I shouldn’t be doing it either.
+So for me it is a pure taste and lifestyle preference, as is my use of oils for other purposes in the first place.